grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 You may remember I told you that usually we write the simplest production code that would make the Statement true.
 This rule would encourage us to just return 8 from the `Of` method, because it would be sufficient to make the Statement true.
-Instead, we can decide that the logic is so obvious, that we can just write it based on this one Statement:
+Instead, we can decide that the logic is so obvious, that we can just type it in its final form:

 ```csharp
 public class Sum